 Our homes are the safest place to be.

 We were reminded that the roofs-over-our-heads do provide both shelter and refuge.
 Because it was through Covid-19 and stay-home-orders that we were able to bond with our families while keeping ourselves safe.
-Personally, it was a joy to see lots of moms-and-daughters, fathers-and-sons,families doing all hilarious things on Tiktok all for fun during lockdowns.
+Also, personally speaking, it was a joy to see moms-and-daughters, fathers-and-sons, families are doing all hilarious things on Tiktok all for fun during lockdowns.

 Our governments are in-charged.